-2.1.4.
+2.2.4.
 Multivariate analysis

-Multivariate methods are capable to analyze multiple variables at a time in order to expose group-wise variation.
+Multivariate methods are capable of misultaneously analyzing multiple varialbes in order to expose group-wise variation.
 There are two flavors for multivariate analysis focused on statistical learning, supervised and unsupervised analysis.
 Supervised analysis requires prior information about the sample space composition, a predicted variable, which commonly is the sample class, to train the model.
 In contrast, the unsupervised approach does not need extra information about sample composition to compute its routines and creates a discrimination model.
-In consequence, supervised approaches receive more information about group arrangement, and usually show better results than unsupervised techniques [41].
-Concerning to multivariate analysis, the toolbox presents multiway principal component analysis as an unsupervised method.
+In consequence, supervised approaches receive more information about group arrangement, and usually show better results than unsupervised techniques [44].
+Concerning to multivariate analysis, the toolbox presents multiway principal component analysis.
 Also, RGCxGC presents capabilities to export chromatographic data in a compatible format to be used in external toolboxes.
-For example, the most popular supervised and unsupervised routines, such as partial least squares-discriminant analysis such as mixOmics [42].
+For example, the exported chromatograms can be subected to the partial least squares-discriminant analysis available in the mixOmics toolbox [45].

-2.1.4.1.
-Multiway principal component analysis.
-Principal Component Analysis is probably the most unsupervised analysis in many areas with multiple purposes such as clustering, classification, dimensional reduction.
-It was introduced in 1901 by Karl Pearson [43].
+Principal Component Analysis is probably the most unsupervised analysis in many areas with dimensional reduction purposes.
+It was introduced in 1901 by Karl Pearson [46].
 In chemometrics, PCA has been widely applied for pattern recognition.
-An adaptation of PCA, is MPCA explained by Wold [44], which can deal with higher-order data.
-Although there are methods that can analyze high-order data, the authors conclude that the same results can be obtained by unfolding the data into two-way matrices [45,46].
-In the case of GC×GC, as stated above, each chromatogram consists of a twoway matrix of dimensions $A{(L,D)}$, being I the number of modulations per run, and J the number of scans per modulation. the unfolding procedure is carried out as follows: the modulation I + 1 is concatenated after the modulation I, and so on for all modulations.
+An adaptation of PCA, is MPCA explained by Wold [36], which can deal with higher-order data.
+Although there are methods that can analyze high-order data, the authors conclude that the same results can be obtained by unfolding the data into two-way matrices [47,48].
+In the case of GC×GC, as stated above, each chromatogram consists of a two-way matrix of dimensions $A{(I, J)}$, being I the number of modulations per run, and J the number of scans per modulation. the unfolding procedure is carried out as follows: the modulation I +1 is concatenated after the modulation I, and so on for all modulations.
 As a result, the twodimensional chromatogram has been unfolded into a one-dimensional row-wise vector.
 All chromatograms are subjected to this procedure in order to obtain a two-way matrix where the columns are the retention times and rows are samples.
 Then an ordinary PCA can be performed.

-The PCA then decomposes $X{(q,r)}$ into a score (S) and loading (L) matrices, so that $X = SL^T$.
+The PCA then decomposes $X{(q,r)}$ into a score (S) and loading (L) matrices, so that $X = SL^{T}$.
 Score matrix is the projection in the reduced multivariate space spanned by principal components, and it is related to the (chromatographic) differences among the samples.
-On another hand, the loading matrix explains the relationship between variables, where positive values refer to similarities between variables and negative values denote differences in variables across samples [47].
+On another hand, the loading matrix explains the relationship between variables, where positive values refer to similarities between variables and negative values denote differences in variables across samples [49].
 The MPCA can be performed with the "m_prcomp" command.
-Prior MPCA, the user must center the signal in order to adjust flunctations around the metabolite consentration [48].
-In the proposed library, chromatograms are mean centering by setting to TRUE the center argument (see Table 1).

 Once data was subjected to MPCA, the user can access the chromatogram projection into the principal component space (scores matrix) by the "scores" command.
 Differently in the loading matrix, each eigenvector contains all input variables.
 Then, each principal component should be interpreted as a two-dimensional chromatogram.
-Thus, each eigenvector is retrieved from MPCA and folded again into a typical $GC \times GC$ chromatogram.
+Thus, each eigenvector is retrieved from MPCA and folded again into a typical GC×GC chromatogram.
 This task is carried out by the "plot_loading" command.
-In order to improve the loading inspection, the "plot loading" function has a threshold argument (thresh) which filter the loading value over the given value.
 Finally, one extra parameter in MPCA is the explained variance, which can be retrieved through the "print" command.